 This section describes how to calibrate the LEL sensor in the sample draw detector.
-It includes procedures to prepare for calibration, set the zero reading, set the response reading, and return to normal operation.
+It includes procedures to set the zero reading, set the response reading, and return to normal operation.

 NOTE: This procedure describes calibration using a demand flow regulator, a zero air calibration cylinder, and a 3-gas calibration cylinder.